Young People and Gambling 2023

 The research findings show that young people were most likely to recall seeing an advert or promotion about ‘lotteries’ (mentioned by 43 percent).
-Over a third recalled the last gambling advert they saw as being about betting (36 percent) or about bingo (36 percent) and three in ten remember it being about casinos (30 percent).
-However, approaching a quarter of those who had seen adverts could not remember (14 percent) or did not know what it was about.
+Over one third recalled the last gambling advert they saw as being about betting (36 percent) or about bingo (35 percent) and three in ten remember it being about casinos (29 percent).
+However, one quarter of those who had seen adverts could not remember or did not know what it was about (25 percent).

 GC_ADABOUT.
 And thinking about the last time you saw or heard a gambling advert; do you remember what it was about?

-Base: All 11 to 16 year olds answering who have seen and/or heard any gambling adverts or promotions (1,741).
+Base: All participants answering who have seen and/or heard any gambling adverts or promotions (2,040).

 Note: This is a multiple response question, so the responses shown will not add up to 100 percent.

-There were some differences by gender in the content of gambling adverts they had last seen.
-For example, girls were more likely than boys to have last seen an advert about the lottery (47 percent compared with 39 percent), or bingo (41 percent compared with 30 percent).
-Whereas boys were more likely than girls to have last seen an advert about betting (45 percent compared with 25 percent of girls) and online slots and/or casinos (34 percent compared with 25 percent).
+There were also some differences by gender in the content of gambling adverts that young people had last seen.
+For example, girls were more likely than boys to have last seen an advert about the lottery (48 percent, compared with 39 percent), or bingo (40 percent compared with 29 percent).
+Whereas boys were more likely than girls to have last seen an advert about betting (43 percent, compared with 29 percent of girls) and online slots or casinos (31 percent, compared with 25 percent).